 A degree in communicative disorders (CDIS) prepares you for exciting careers in speech-language pathology.
 If you become a certified speech-language pathologist you will work with a wide variety of clients to address a broad spectrum of communication difficulties.
 This may include clients ranging from infants to senior citizens, who have language, articulation, fluency, voice, swallowing, and hearing disorders.
 In addition, speech pathologists work in a variety of settings such as schools, private clinics, hospitals, rehabilitation centers, state-agencies and private practice.
 A degree in communicative disorders may lead to careers in speech science, deaf education or other related areas.

 Our undergraduate communicative disorders program provides pre-professional instruction in normal and disordered processes of speech, language and hearing.
 It prepares you for a master's program, and eventual certification and licensure in speech-language pathology.

 A bachelor's degree in communicative disorders does not guarantee entrance into a graduate program, either at ENMU or elsewhere.
 We encourage you to maintain high levels of academic performance as an undergraduate to increase your chances of acceptance into a graduate program.
 At ENMU, you need junior status, with an overall undergraduate GPA of at least 2.75 to enroll in any 300-level CDIS course.
 To enroll in any 4XX-level CDIS course, you must have senior status with an overall undergraduate GPA of 3.00 or better.
-The CDIS degree is a composite major and no minor is required.

 Special Services and Opportunities